google-wallet/passes-rest-samples/python/README.md

 1. The response of insertion of the Object.
 1. Variations of a signed JWT and link.
 For preparing a JWT, check `services.py`.

-## Modifying the sample passes
+## Changing the design and information on the pass.
-Below is the example steps for modifying these sample passes:
+Below is a procedure for modifying these sample passes:

 1. Edit the definition for the pass in `resourceDefinitions.py`
 	1. Check design and API reference according to the specific pass type: